its-Jassie/EVOO-LP5-LP4-Hackintosh/README.md

 Install and open the Tongfang Hackintosh Utility.app and under the Tools tab do `Fix Sleep` and `Install Fn Daemon`

+Make sure HeliPort opens at login because you will need it running to get WiFi

 ## Looking for a better WiFi solution?